karun77/ctf-learning/hackyholidays 2021/mineslazer chall (ppc - crypto)/readme.txt

 the time lag would be minimal and i would guess the same random number and then solve the challenge.
 But that didn't work.

-what i had to do was to find out how the xoroshift128 random number generator was broken.. and use the ideas from there.
+what i had to do was to find out how the xoroshiro128+ random number generator was broken (which is what the random function in the nim language is based on).. and use the ideas from there.